Last updated on July 11th, 2022 at 01:57 pm

-I’ve collected a huge stack of completed questionnaires that will be part of my book.
+I’ve collected a huge stack of completed questionnaires that are part of my book Toxic Mom Toolkit.
 I plan to rewrite them as narrative examples of the many types of toxic moms.
-I’ve also invited guest bloggers to give us humorous and informative perspectives on moms.
+I’ve also invited guests to give us humorous and informative perspectives on moms.

-Followers of my blog know that I’ve just returned from a road trip to rural Iowa to see where my birth mother grew up.
-The two long posts that describe my experiences there have been well read, with fantastic comments.
+Followers of my stories know that I’ve just returned from a road trip to rural Iowa to see where my birth mother grew up.
+The two long articles that describe my experiences there have been well-read and shared.
 You’ll never know how encouraging this is to me.

 “As a child what little I felt about my mother was that she was a tyrant.